SMRPcoder/productsManagement/README.md

   -tsc(typescipt compiler) must be configured in the machine ( or ) visit the "dist" folder and give "npm start" after installing modules it starts the index.js file in the dist.
   -for run in typescript use command "npm run dev" after installing modules.
   -postman collection data is added ,the filename is "collection.json" please use that and modifiy headers with authorization.
+  -sql db backup is given , filename "postgresdb.sql" please use this file by using restore functionality in pgadmin.